JamesZoft/sokoban/README.md

+To run, first install sdl:

+brew install sdl2

-To run, run:
+To run:

-ruby sokoban.rb
+ruby play_sokoban.rb

 in the command prompt.